 “I would step back from this for a day to process my emotions.
 Then once again re-evaluate the feedback holistically to understand in which areas I should improve.
 If something appears unclear, I’d approach the manager or peers for extra guidance.
 Overall, I’m open to constructive criticism and treat failure as a learning opportunity.
 I’d rather fail fast and learn than stay delusional in my beliefs.”

-Q7: You’re Introduced to a New Software Product You’ve Never Used Before.
+Q7: You’re Introduced To A New Software Product You’ve Never Used Before.
 How Would You Know That You’re Using It Effectively?

 Sample answer: